Leslie Mann: Personal life

 On June 9, 1997, Mann married director and producer Judd Apatow, whom she met while auditioning for The Cable Guy.
 Apatow, one of the film's producers, read the lines to auditioning actresses as a stand-in for Jim Carrey.
 Mann and Apatow have two daughters, Maude and Iris, who both appeared in the films Knocked Up, Funny People, and This Is 40 as the children of Mann's characters.

 Mann and Apatow are both longtime supporters of the nonprofit organization 826LA, which focuses on encouraging and developing the writing skills of disadvantaged youth.
-They are also involved with the UCLA Rape Treatment Center's Stuart House, which serves sexually abused children and their families.
+They are also involved with the University of California, Los Angeles Rape Treatment Center's Stuart House, which serves sexually abused children and their families.
 Mann and Apatow's philanthropic contributions were honored in 2012 by the Bogart Pediatric Cancer Research Program, which awarded them the 2012 "Children's Choice Award" for their work with children and families dealing with pediatric cancer.
 In 2009, they were also recognized by The Fulfillment Fund, which honored them at its annual benefit gala.
+Mann is Catholic.